CBDa + CBD Bioavailability vs Bioequivalence

 Let’s first discuss a couple of basic concepts to better understand the topics to follow.
 First, water solubility is the ability of a compound to dissolve in water at a specific temperature.
 Second, bioavailability, as said before, refers to the amount of active ingredients that make it into the bloodstream.

 Cannabinoids are usually lipophilic, meaning that they are oil-based compounds that are not soluble in water.
-Once you put them in water, they will tend to float and will not actually dissolve in it.
-This is usually a problem since the human body is up to 60% water; hence CBD will have a hard time dissolving inside of it.
+Once you put them in water, they will tend to float and will not actually dissolve.
+This can be a problem since the human body is up to 60% water; making it harder for CBD to dissolve.

 Bioavailability of CBD Consumption Methods.

-This means to consume something through the mouth.
-When referring to CBD, oral consumption methods include CBD edibles, beverages, and capsules.
+Oral consumption methods include CBDa + CBD edibles, beverages, and capsules.
 However, oral consumption has its disadvantages.
-Since it will have to pass through the metabolic and digestive systems, which will filter out a lot of the CBD, thus, reducing its bioavailability.
+Since it will have to pass through the metabolic and digestive systems, which will filter out a lot of the active ingredients, this reduces its bioavailability.
 It has the lowest CBD bioavailability, with an absorption rate of around 13-19% and a half-life of about 1-2 hours.
-The reason for this is due to the first pass effect that happens during digestion.
-Also, CBD is fat-soluble, hence harder for the body to absorb.
+The reason for this is due to the first-pass effect that happens during digestion.
+Also, CBD is fat-soluble, making it harder for the body to absorb.

 This is one popular method that many people use when taking CBD.
 The sublingual gland is a vein located under the tongue.
 When you administer a substance to the sublingual gland, the bloodstream will directly absorb it.
-This practice goes by the name of sublingual consumption.
-Some of the products consumed this way include CBD sprays, CBD lozenges, and tinctures.
+This practice goes by the name of sublingual consumption, which is the dosing method for CBD tinctures.

 This method is very handy as it is more direct and will impact the body faster than oral consumption would.
 Hence, you will get high bioavailability, as only the saliva enzymes will degrade it.
-According to studies, the bioavailability rate of sublingual consumption will be at around 12-35%, higher than that of oral consumption.
+The bioavailability rate of sublingual consumption is around 12-35%, higher than that of oral consumption.

-CBD is far more permeable through the epidermis than THC, hence the reason why many people use cannabinoid topicals.
+CBD is far more permeable through the epidermis than THC, and that’s why many people use cannabinoid topicals.
 However, it is slow to work and absorb, as compared to the other methods.
 Research put its bioavailability at 45%.

 Water Soluble CBD

 As seen above, CBD is not water-soluble.
-Yet, through technology, some researchers broke the oil into very small particles and fused it with a surfactant.
-Therefore, the compound remained emulsified, and the broken-down particles did not regroup.
+Yet, through technology, we can now use nano-technology to create water-soluble CBD.
 However, the resulting compound was still not actually water-soluble.
 Instead, it dispersed further through a liquid, increasing the oil’s surface area and making it easier to absorb through the skin.
 However, this method is still new; thus, there’s little research so far about the water-soluble CBD bioavailability.

 Bioequivalence Of CBD.

 Bioequivalence is when you can take a substance in another consumption method but equal dosage.
 For example, if you have been taking CBD in one form and wonder what its equivalent dosage will be in another format.
 To know that, you will need to check on its bioequivalence.
-For example, a 10mg vape is not equal to 10mg of CBD oil administered through the tongue.
+For example, a 10mg vape is not equal to 10mg of our CBD + CBDa tincture.
 This is where CBD bioavailability vs bioequivalence comes in.
 You will have to do some calculations to know the equivalent dose.

 Basically, take the amount of CBD and the bioavailability rate of the method of delivery of the product with the highest bioavailability of the two.
 Multiply those to values with the percentage expressed as a decimal (i.e., 56% equals 0.56).